Journal on Rehabilitation of Torture Victims and Prevention of Torture.

 The IRCT distributes to a number of recipients free of charge because many face democratic and economic restrictions, or live in countries where torture and human rights violations are prevalent.
 If you are able, however, please use the online version to allow much needed costs to go elsewhere.

 Please send an email to firstname.lastname@example.org specifying whether you wish to receive an email alert or a hard copy of the journal.
 If you wish to receive a hard copy, please specify your address and why you wish to subscribe, for example, that you work at an IRCT membership centre or with torture victims.
+Please note that the last two issues were unfortunately not sent out due to lack of funding.

 There is growing awareness of the need to explore optimal remedies to restore the physical, psychological and social well-being of torture victims.
 This publication is intended to provide a multidisciplinary forum for the exchange of original research among professionals concerned with the biomedical, psychological and social interface of torture.
 The journal seeks to produce state-of-the-art knowledge on methodologies, approaches and disciplines available to provide health-based rehabilitation.
 Furthermore, the editors wish to encourage dialogue among experts whose diverse cultures and experiences provide innovative and challenging knowledge to existing practice and theories.